 ROB – We’ve got a fan family of people we’ve really connected with.
 They love the band, and we love them.
 It’s like having those moments where you go, holy shit, what I’m doing actually matters to these people.
 It’s mind-blowing.
 We never take it for granted.

-JAY – I don't find the band very difficult at all.
-The hardest part about it for me, if there is anything, is balancing it with family.
+JAY – The hardest part for me is balancing it with family.
 But that’s not really been a problem.
 We have understanding spouses, and I’m really, really grateful for that.

 ROB – We're in a different space than a band in their 20s.
 They can do whatever they want, whenever they want.
 We've got commitments.